ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 ### Arguments

-Every field on a GraphQL object type can have zero or more [arguments](https://graphql.org/learn/schema/#enumeration-types), for example the query for a student:
+Every field on a GraphQL object type can have zero or more [arguments](https://graphql.org/learn/schema/#enumeration-types), for example the query for a `student`:

 ```graphql
   type Query {